wso2/docs-mi/en/docs/get-started/quick-start-guide.md

 Most healthcare centers have a system that is used to make doctor appointments.
 To check the availability of the doctors for a particular time, users typically need to visit the hospitals or use each and every online system that is dedicated to a particular healthcare center.
 Here, we are making it easier for patients by orchestrating those isolated systems for each healthcare provider and exposing a single interface to the users.

 <a href="{{base_path}}/assets/img/integrate/quick-start-guide/mi-quick-start-guide.png"><img src="{{base_path}}/assets/img/integrate/quick-start-guide/mi-quick-start-guide.png"></a>

-!!!
-Tip
-    You may export` <mi-qsg-home>/HealthcareIntegrationProject` to Integration Studio to view the project structure.

 In the above scenario, the following takes place: